rannn505/child-shell/docs/api/Shell/clear.md

 #### Returns

-[Promise] - A promise that resolves with an empty array of commands.
+[Promise] - A promise that fulfills with an empty array of commands.

 #### Example